 As reference for modelling your ships, you can either extract the models from the game files, or use the rough mockups I created.

-I also bundled all the a*sets you will need to implement your ships in the game.
+I also bundled all the assets you will need to implement your ships in the game.
 That includes everything mandatory made available by the devs (shaders, DC board prefabs) but also a lot of things I had to create.

-Among those a*sets are my engine sounds, and visual effects for the engines.
+Among those assets are my engine sounds, and visual effects for the engines.
 Those being quite time consuming to create, I feel making them available can greatly help new modders.
 On the other hand, please consider those elements as part of the identity of my Prism mod, therefore they are meant to be used as placeholders in your own creations, or at least significantly modified before release.
 Thank you in advance.

 Acknowledgement